Have you ever wondered how to get speaking engagements?

 Share Your Message

 Speaking professionally is about sharing your message.

-The more ways you can share that message and connect with others, the better.
+The more ways you can share that message and connect with your target audience, the better.
 This is where your platform comes into play.

 The broader your platform to distribute your message, the more people you will reach (and the greater chance of being noticed and hired).